tblobaum/redis-stream/README.md

 Return an object that streams can be created from with the `port`, `host`, and `database` options -- `port` defaults to `6379`, `host` to `localhsot` and `database` to `0`.

 ## client.stream([arg1] [, arg2] [, argn])
-Return a [node.js api compatible stream](http://nodejs.org/api/streams.html) that is readable, writeable, and can be piped.
+Return an instance of  that is readable, writeable, and can be piped.
 All calls to `write` on this stream will be prepended with the optional arguments passed to `client.stream`

 Create a streaming instance of rpop: